Hepatitis B and C

 Hepatitis B is NOT spread by contaminated food or water, and cannot be spread through casual or social contact such as kissing, sneezing or coughing, hugging or eating food prepared by a person with hepatitis B.

 Both are treatable with medication where people with Hepatitis B or C usually live a long and healthy life.

-If you think there is a chance you may have contracted Hepatitis B or C, speak to your GP about testing options
+If you think there is a chance you may have contracted Hepatitis B or C, talk to your GP about testing options.

 - Hepatitis Australia.
 Available from: http://www.hepatitisaustralia.com